 In any case, make sure to hire a lawyer to help you navigate through the purchasing process, even through the much simpler route of buying directly from a developer.
 It’s important that your contract be both in Arabic and English for banking purposes back home.

-If you want to find out more about that real estate development in the new capital, feel free to get in touch with Mohamed, the CEO, directly at mohamed@thewanderinginvestor.com.
+If you want to find out more about that real estate development in the new capital, feel free to get in touch with Mohamed, the CEO of the developer, directly at mohamed@thewanderinginvestor.com.
+Include your Whatsapp.

 Other articles on Egypt: